gatsbyjs/gatsby/docs/docs/gatsby-link.md

 <EggheadEmbed
   lessonLink="https://egghead.io/lessons/gatsby-include-information-about-state-in-navigation-with-gatsby-s-link-component"
-  lessonTitle="Include Information About State in Navigation With Gatsby’s Link Component" />
+  lessonTitle="Include Information About State in Navigation With Gatsby's Link Component" />

 Sometimes you'll want to pass data from the source page to the linked page.
 You can do this by passing a `state` prop to the `Link` component or on a call to the `navigate` function.
 The linked page will have a `location` prop containing a nested `state` object structure containing the passed data.